vanhoefm/dragonslayer/README.md

 The attack parameters of our tool are:

-- `-a 0`: perform reflection attack.
+- `-a 0`: perform reflection attack against either WPA3's SAE or EAP-pwd.
-- `-a 1`: perform invalid curve attack.
+- `-a 1`: perform invalid curve attack against EAP-pwd.
-- `-a 2`: perform second variant of the invalid curve attack.
+- `-a 2`: perform second variant of the invalid curve attack against EAP-pwd.
 This variant is highly experimental.
+- `-a 3`: perform zero-scalar attack against WPA3's SAE.

 See the examples below for more information.
 The wrapper scripts `dragonslayer-client.sh` and `dragonslayer-server.sh` are contained in the directory `dragonslayer`.
 To increase the amount of debug output, you can add the parameter `-d` or `-dd` to both attack tools.